Jensinjames/weeablind/README.md

 The latest version of Python works on Linux, but Pyannote is a bit finnicky with that.
 3.8.10 seems to work fine on Windows

 ### Setup from Source
-To use the project, you'll need to clone the repository and install the dependencies in a virtual enviormonet.
+To use the project, you'll need to clone the repository and install the dependencies in a virtual environment.

 ```
 git clone git@github.com/FlorianEagox/weeablind/